 Are there any drug interactions I should be aware of?

-The following medications should be used with caution when given with buspirone: alpha-2 agonists, amitraz, anesthetic agents, antihistamines, antihypertensive agents, apomorphine, azole antifungals, barbiturates, benzodiazepines, bromocriptine, carbamazepine, cimetidine, clarithromycin/erythromycin, danozol, dexamethasone, diazoxide, diltiazem/verapamil, diuretics, divalproex, felbamate, fenoldopam, flavoxate, flea/tick collars, gabapentin, grapefruit juice powder, ifosfamide, ketamine, levetiracetam, lithium, magnesium sulfate, methylene blue, metoclopramide, IV minocycline, mirtazapine, mitotane, MAOIs, muscle relaxants, opioids, phenothiazines, pergolide, phenoxybenzamine, phenylbutazone, phenytoin, prazosin, prednisone/prednisolone, pregabalin, procarbazine, rifampin, rufinamide, serotonin antagonists, SSRIs, Tamsulosin, tramadol, trazodone, tricyclic antidepressants, valproic acid, vasodilators, and zonisamide.
+The following medications should be used with caution when given with buspirone: alpha-2 agonists, amitraz, anesthetic agents, antihistamines, antihypertensive agents, ACE inhibitors (e.g., enalapril), apomorphine, azole antifungals, barbiturates, benzodiazepines, bromocriptine, carbamazepine, cimetidine, clarithromycin/erythromycin, danozol, dexamethasone, diazoxide, diltiazem/verapamil, diuretics, divalproex, felbamate, fenoldopam, flavoxate, flea/tick collars, gabapentin, grapefruit juice powder, ifosfamide, ketamine, levetiracetam, lithium, magnesium sulfate, methylene blue, metoclopramide, IV minocycline, mirtazapine, mitotane, MAOIs, muscle relaxants, opioids, phenothiazines, pergolide, phenoxybenzamine, phenylbutazone, phenytoin, prazosin, prednisone/prednisolone, pregabalin, procarbazine, rifampin, rufinamide, serotonin antagonists (e.g., ondansetron), SSRIs, Tamsulosin, telmisartan and other ARBs, tramadol, trazodone, tricyclic antidepressants, valproic acid, vasodilators, and zonisamide.

 Be sure to tell your veterinarian about any medications (including vitamins, supplements, or herbal therapies) that your pet is taking.

 Is there any monitoring that needs to be done with this medication?